 For maximum antenna operating efficiency, the Alpha FMJ portable multiband antenna should be located in the center of a clear area.
-Installation of the antenna near any tall metal object or under heavy foliage should be avoided.
+Installation of the antenna near any tall or large metal objects should be avoided, as these can cause an increase in SWR.
 Under no circumstances should structures come in contact with the antenna.